Iain McIntyre: 2010s

-Since 2011 McIntyre has co-curated the Australian Museum of Squatting on-line archive which collects together radical photos, articles, stories and ephemera related to squatting movements.
+During the 2010s McIntyre co-curated the Australian Museum of Squatting on-line archive which collects together radical photos, articles, stories and ephemera related to squatting movements.
 2012 saw Ledatape publish McIntyre's Sticking It to the Man: Pop, Protest and Black Fiction of the Counterculture, a collection of book jackets and reviews of novels published between 1964 and 1975.
 In the same year McIntyre helped compile the Down Under Nuggets: Original Australian Artyfacts 1965-1967 CD compilation with David Laing and Ian Marks.

 2011 also saw McIntyre complete a Masters thesis on the topic of Australian peace, environmental and social movements’ involvement in the AIDEX anti-arms fair blockades of 1989 and 1991.

 Expanding on his 2012 Leda Tape collection, in 2017 McIntyre co-edited the first of three books with Andrew Nette about post-war pulp and paperback fiction, Girl Gangs, Biker Boys, and Real Cool Cats: Pulp Fiction and Youth Culture, 1950 to 1980, published by PM Press.
 2019 saw the release of the second book in the series, Sticking It to the Man: Revolution and Counterculture in Pulp and Popular Fiction, 1950 to 1980.
-In 2021 the third, Dangerous Visions and New Worlds: Radical Science Fiction, 1950 to 1985 was released, subsequently winning the 2022 Aurealis Conveners Award For Excellence and the 2022 Locus Magazine Award for Non-Fiction.
-It was also nominated for the Hugo Best Related Work Award and the British Fantasy Best Non-Fiction Award.
-In February 2022 a symposium about the book, radical politics and sci-fi was held by the City Lights Foundation featuring panelists including Marge Piercy, Samuel Delany, Michael Moorcock, adrienne maree brown, Terry Bisson, Annalee Newitz, Alexis Pauline Gumbs, Vandana Singh, and Cory Doctorow.

 In 2018 PM Press published an anthology of American hobo literature and songs from 1879 to 1941, entitled On the Fly! which McIntyre had collected and edited.
 In the same year he completed his PhD about the history and practice of environmental blockading in Australia, Canada and the United States, for which he received the University of Melbourne’s Denis Wettenhall prize for best thesis on an aspect of Australian history.
 An adaption of the thesis was subsequently published by Routledge in 2021 as Environmental Blockades: Obstructive Direct Action and the History of the Environmental Movement.

 McIntyre has worked with the online Commons Social Change Library since 2019, regularly contributing resources, case studies, interviews, and chronologies on topics such as school strikes, environmental blockades, creative activism, and other aspects of current and past social and labour movement practice.
 He has also been involved in researching, narrating and producing history walks, such as one covering unemployed activism in Brunswick during the Great Depression, and a project funded by Melbourne’s Darebin council to document music venues in the area from the 1950s to the present.